ashra-f/MarketCapComparison/README.md

 # Portfolio Creator & Market Capitalization Comparison
+> Currently working on a website for this project.

 ## Users can perform the following:
 ## 1. Market Capitalization Comparison
   Pick two companies from a list of ten to compare their market capitalizations.
 Potential gains or losses will be displayed, such as: